larkintuckerllc/starter-kit/quick-start-0-2-0/README.md

 2. Edit the file *tf/post-cluster/main.tf*

+3. Uncomment the *kubernetes* provider block labeled with *FOR IMPORT ONLY*

+4. Comment the *kubernetes* provider block with no comments

-3. Update the value of *config-context* in the *kubernetes* provider block
+5. Update the value of *config-context* in the *kubernetes* provider block

-4. Save the file
+6. Save the file

 ## Initialize Post-Cluster Configuration